hexijin/scientific-data-analysis/daily_schedule_part2.md

 #### Week 6 &mdash; Machine Learning &mdash; Linear Regression

-* June 19 &mdash; Chapters 11 and 13: Machine Learning and Naive Bayes: Machine Learning and Naive Bayes (and you may need to pick up some material from Chapter 12 on k-Nearest Neighbors which we are otherwise skipping)
+* June 19 &mdash; Chapters 11 and 13: Machine Learning and Naive Bayes (and you may need to pick up some material from Chapter 12 on k-Nearest Neighbors which we are otherwise skipping)
 * June 21 &mdash; Chapters 14 and 15: Simple Linear Regression and Multiple Regression

 #### Week 7 &mdash; Neural Networks &mdash; Deep Learning